kungangabtak/SS_render/dashboard/README.md

 This dashboard now supports **multiple publishers** (multiple people running the Chrome extension in the same PokerNow room).
 Features include:

-- **Publishers Panel**: Shows all active publishers with their short ID, last seen time, and latest hand preview
+- **Publishers Panel**: Shows all active publishers with their player name, PokerNow player ID, last seen time, and latest hand preview
+- **Player Names**: Displays the player's actual PokerNow display name (e.g., "Kunga") instead of just an ID
 - **Click to Select**: Click any publisher card to view their detailed data
 - **Auto-Selection**: Automatically selects the most recently seen publisher
 - **JSON Viewer**: View all message types (hand, state, etc.) from the selected publisher